Replacing front door speakers on a second-generation Mazda3 is difficult, but not impossible.

 I’ve replaced plenty of auto speakers before so I didn’t think much of swapping the speakers out on a Mazda3.
 Usually the hardest part of the job is getting the door card off, but not this time around!
 This is because Mazda integrated a “riser” plate into the speakers, rendering them not a simple, direct swap for aftermarket speakers.

-The purpose of the riser is to prevent the back of the speaker from interfering with the window track when the window is rolled down.
+The purpose of the riser is preventing the speaker from interfering with the window track when the window is rolled down.
 You must retain this speaker offset if you want your windows to still work.
 There are aftermarket risers for the Mazda3 available, but there weren’t any available locally which was a problem for me.
 I wanted to get this job done now!
 So, I needed to improvise.

 Before I get into how I improvised a riser, I want to bring light to a secondary challenge that arose during this job: determining the correct speaker size.
 I thought I knew the correct speaker size because Crutchfield’s vehicle speaker configurator (www.crutchfield.com) seemed like a reliable source for this information.